cpuhurtz/linux-tool-dump/README.md

 # linux-tool-dump

 - [disrup7](./disrup7/README.md) is a super simple LKM which leverages Net Filters and their respective function callbacks to drop some pre-defined percentage of all traffic.
-    * This LKM makes no effort in hiding itself; once remotely deployed, good luck regaining access to the box.
+    * This LKM makes no effort in hiding itself.
+It is non-persistent.
+Once remotely deployed, good luck regaining access to the box.

 - [ETHERDRUNK](./ETHERDRUNK/README.md)